 MeshCAM is the fastest way to generate G-code

-You have modest goals- take a CAD file and get your mill to cut it.
-You don’t want to become an expert on CAM software- you want parts today.
+You have a simple goal, to take a CAD file and get your mill to cut it.
+You don’t want to become an expert on CAM software, you want parts today.

 MeshCAM is made for people who just want to make parts now.

 Here’s the MeshCAM process:

 - Load a file from almost any CAD program